 International students are responsible for maintaining continuous contact with the Office of International Students and Scholars Services (OISSS).
 This office provides students with current information concerning SEVIS regulations in order to maintain their legal status.
 F-1 and J-1 students must maintain their full-time student status at the university and are expected to comply with the U.S. Department of Homeland Security and the U.S. Department of State requirements regarding their lawful presence in the United States, as well as all university policies.
 In addition, UH students studying abroad must adhere to the same rules and responsibilities as those students at the university’s main campus.

 Students are expected to know and abide by the university’s academic policies and regulations.
 The University of Houston, however, reserves the right to change the provisions of both the Undergraduate and Graduate catalogs, as well as the listings in the Academic Calendar, as may be necessitated by university or legislative action.
 These change may include, but are not limited to, degree requirements, course offerings, fees, academic rules, and regulations.
 Earlier versions of the Undergraduate and Graduate catalogs are available in hard copy and archived online.

 Academic Honesty and Disciplinary Policies

-Specific policies regarding student life and academic honesty are available in the Dean of Students Office, located in the University Center.
+Specific policies regarding student life and academic honesty are available in the Dean of Students Office.
 These policies are also published in the Student Handbook, available online and through the Dean of Students Office.
-Professors are responsible for the initial enforcement of academic honesty policies at UH, but the responsibility for enforcing student life policies rests with the Dean of Students, the campus police, and the University Hearing Board.
+Professors are responsible for the initial enforcement of Academic Honesty Policy at UH, but the responsibility for enforcing student life policies rests with the Dean of Students, the campus police, and the University Hearing Board.
 Disciplinary records are confidential and are not released to anyone off campus without the student’s written permission unless subpoenaed.